learn-co-students/react-updating-state-cb-gh-000/README.md

 - Update state in React by using `this.setState()` and passing in an object
 - Describe what happens when state is updated
-- Explain the difference between changing state and changing props
+- Explain the difference between changing state and changing propshhlearn subnmit
+-

 ## Updating State